-Donations for the vigil candle burning in the Sanctuary or for flowers on the altar may be given each week in memory of a loved one or for a special intention.
+Donations for the vigil candle burning in the Sanctuary, ringing of the Church bells, or for flowers on the altar may be given each week in memory of a loved one or for a special intention.
 Contact the parish office for details.

 After the death of a loved one, donations can be made to the St. Elizabeth Memorial Fund.
 Prayers will be said in perpetuity each month for the deceased.
 Names of those in the Memorial Fund will be inscribed on a plaque in the foyer of the Church.

 Baptisms are held every other month following a mandatory baptism class.
 For more information, click here.

 Weddings at St. Elizabeth are a joyous event.
 Please contact the pastor at least 6 months prior to your wedding to verify availability of the Church.

 Funerals are the natural culmination of our Earthly existence.
 Generally, the funeral will be facilitated by the funeral home.
 The family may choose the songs and readings from an appropriate list.
 Members of the family may participate in the service as a final gift to their loved one.
 For more information about funerals at St. Elizabeth, please click here.

 Letters of Good Standing/Sponsor Letters